xmos/lib_lin/app_lin_demo/doc/quickstart.rst

    #.
 Connect XA-SK-ISBUS sliceCARD to the sliceKIT Core board using the connector marked with the ``SQUARE``.
    #.
 Ensure jumpers are fitted to the ISBUS slice as follows.
 Header P3 connected between 1 & 2 (provides 5V to LIN bus VBAT).
 Header P4 connected between 1 & 2 (master pull up resistor & diode enabled).
    #.
-Connect the xTAG Adapter to Slicekit core board, and connect xTAG-2 to the Adapter.
+Connect the xTAG Adapter to Core Board, and connect xTAG-2 to the Adapter.
    #.
 Set the ``XMOS LINK`` to ``ON`` on the xTAG Adapter.
 This enables the debug XMOS Link and allows xSCOPE functionality.
    #.
 Connect the xTAG-2 to host workstation, optionally using a USB extension cable shown (not provided with the sliceKIT starter kit).
    #.
-Switch on the power supply to the Slicekit Core board.
+Switch on the power supply to the Core board.

 .. figure:: images/hardware_setup_single.*
    :width: 75mm